genesiscommunitysuccess/docs/docs/03_server/10_integration/06_notify/05_genesis-screen.md

 ## System configuration

-The application will require a simple .ts file to process the alert.
+The application must have a simple .ts file to process the alert.

 ## Database configuration